Mohs Skin Cancer Surgery

 Tissue is frozen on a cryostat, and the technician removes very thin sections from the entire edge and undersurface.
 These sections are then placed on slides and stained for examination under the microscope.
 (This is the most time-consuming portion of the procedure, often requiring one hour or more to complete).

-The Dr. Shvartzman carefully examines the entire undersurface and complete edge of the specimen, and all microscopic “roots” of the cancer are precisely identified and pinpointed on the Mohs map.
-Upon microscopic examination, if residual cancer is found, the Dr. Shvartzman utilizes the Mohs map to direct the removal of additional tissue (Stage II).
+Dr. Shvartzman carefully examines the entire undersurface and complete edge of the specimen, and all microscopic “roots” of the cancer are precisely identified and pinpointed on the Mohs map.
+Upon microscopic examination, if residual cancer is found, Dr. Shvartzman utilizes the Mohs map to direct the removal of additional tissue (Stage II).
 Note that additional tissue is removed only where cancer is present.

 This process is repeated as many times as necessary to locate any remaining cancerous areas within the tissue specimen (Stage III, Stage IV, ect.).